What is the New Leaf Clinic? What does it provide?

 Counseling is provided by Doctoral students in the Counselor Education program or by Master's students who are counseling interns in the Clinical Mental Health and Addictions and Clinical Mental Health Counseling programs.
 These counselor interns are under the supervision of a faculty member and/or Doctoral counseling student throughout their time with the New Leaf Clinic.

 Scheduling of Services

-Students may make appointments to meet with a counselor by calling the New Leaf Clinic at 757.221.2363 or by email: [[newleaf]].
+Students may make appointments to meet with a counselor by calling or emailing the New Leaf Clinic:

 Agencies: You may use our referral form; complete, print and fax the form to the fax number noted on the form.